Techtonica/curriculum/onboarding/asking-good-questions.md

 - How to read error messages
 - How to write a useful Google query
-- How to use StackOverflow
+- How to use Stack Overflow
 - How to read documentation
 - Practicing the "20 minutes of struggle" rule
 - Sample script for asking for help from a colleague